 While there are animal hybrids that occur naturally, ligers only exist in captivity, like parks, zoos, or animal sanctuaries because, in the wild, these species do not share the same habitat.
 Lions and tigers do not really have an opportunity to mate outside of captivity.
 All know ligers stem from accidental mating or human intervention.

 The liger is the largest known cat in the world.
 Hybrids are larger than either parent species, which is true of most ligers.

 This big cat hybrid can reach over 1,000 pounds and are heavily muscular.
 They can get up to 10 – 12 feet standing on their hind legs and 4 1/2 feet at the shoulders, making them larger than male lions and tigers in length.

 Ligers are fast

-Ligers are large cats with dense muscles, but that doesn’t mean they are slow!
-They can quickly launch themselves from resting to a run that’s been clocked at around 50 miles per hour.
+Ligers are large cats with dense muscles, but that does not mean they are slow!
+They can quickly launch themselves from resting to a run.
+Ligers can run about fifty miles per hour.
 They cannot sustain that speed for long, but it is an impressive feat nonetheless!